 • Private dinner reception (Gold menu, up to 20 guests)

-• One natural floral centerpiece for ceremonial table
+• One natural floral centerpiece for a ceremonial table

 • Live Mexican music trio (one set, during cocktail hour)

 Punta Cana is a big tourist destination, so organized excursions are a big thing.
 There are a variety of options to choose from.
 We found the most compelling and enjoyable excursions to be the following.